Comac C919: Flight testing

 High-speed taxi tests by the first C919 prototype were completed in April 2017 and the first flight took place on 5 May 2017.
 At the time, Comac had a planned test programme of 4,200 flight hours and introduction to service in 2020.
 It was estimated that this could be delayed into 2021.

 The European Aviation Safety Agency was meant to validate the Chinese type certificate.

-The 4,200 hours of testing planned were higher than the 3,000 hours typically required for the Airbus or Boeing narrowbodies, but lower than the 5,000 hours needed for the ARJ21.
+The 4,200 hours of testing planned were higher than the 3,000 hours typically required for the Airbus or Boeing narrowbodies, but lower than the 5,000 hours needed for the ARJ21(now the Comac C909).

 Comac had its second prototype ready on 28 July 2017, aiming to fly it within the year for engine, APU, fuel system and extreme weather tests.

 The flight-test plan included six aircraft.

 On 28 September, it made its second flight at 10000 ft, which lasted 2 hours 46 minutes, although it was supposed to last one more hour.

 The five-month delay between first and second flights, while the second prototype was being ground-tested, was extraordinary: in 2013 the Airbus A350 flew again after five days and in 2015 the troubled Mitsubishi MRJ flew again after eight days.

 On 3 November, it made its third flight in 3h 45min, reaching 3000 m.

 It was transferred on 10 November from Shanghai to Xi'an to continue its flight test program, a 2h 24min, 1,300 km flight reaching 7,800 m and 0.74 Mach.